 To help support our independent production go to our Donate & Share page.

 To learn more about Meniere's, go to our Partnerspage.

 The room spins violently.
 The earth disappears from under your feet.
 A horrific buzzing fills your ears as painful pressure builds in your head.
 It comes out of nowhere, like a thief in the night stealing your health.
 Life changes forever.
 But how?
 Why?

 Unheard: The Ears of Meniere's documentary film brings this mysterious syndrome into the public eye, exploring the enigmatic condition that has plagued many -- including painter Vincent van Gogh, astronaut Alan Shepard and most recently, musician Huey Lewis, actress Kristin Chenoweth and author Guy Kawasaki -- yet hasn't fully reached the public consciousness.
 The film pieces together a complicated puzzle of what is keeping people in the dark in matters of their own health.
-With creative and precise camera-work, it pulls the audience inside the victims' head, simulating their symptoms so viewers directly experience how it physcially debilitates them.
+With creative and precise camera work, it pulls the audience inside the victims' heads, simulating their symptoms, so viewers directly experience how it physically debilitates them.

-Follow the personal journeys of Lewis, Kawasaki, Van Gogh, and others, as they go on a complex investigation for answers that shine a light on a disabeling disease that has remained unheard for far too long.
+Follow the personal journeys of Lewis, Kawasaki, Van Gogh, and others as they go on a complex investigation for answers that shine a light on a disabling disease that has remained unheard for far too long.

 Janine McGoldrick - Producer/Co-Director